 Once you’ve downloaded or moved them, you’ll need to use a file manager app to move the MP3s from the Downloads folder to the Ringtones folder.
 Anything placed in that folder will then appear in the list when you visit Settings > Sound > Ringtone.
 Have a look there to set your new tone!

-If you don’t use Pushbullet, you can transfer files using cloud storage.
+If you don’t use Pushbullet, you can transfer files to your phone using cloud storage.
 Place your MP3s in Dropbox, Google Drive, or a similar service.
-Then use the app on your phone to download the files to your internal storage.
-Check the Downloads folder and follow the same procedure as above.
+Then use the app on your phone to export the files to your Downloads or Ringtones folder.
+From there, follow the same procedure as above.

 Unfortunately, assigning ringtones on iOS is a massive pain and requires jumping through several hoops in iTunes.
 We’ve written a complete guide to creating an iPhone ringtone , so check that out for the full steps.